Best Mattress for Kids: Reviews and Buyer’s Guide

 - Thickest – 12mm

 Support refers to how well a mattress remains level when weight is applied to the surface.
 Level support promotes spinal alignment, a key factor in encouraging proper spinal growth in your child.
 Support that is too firm or too soft is not supportive and can result in a sagging mattress after only 1 to 2 years of use.
+While it is possible to fix a sagging mattress to some degree, it’s best to avoid it entirely.

 Set a Budget